wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    This course introduces you to concepts and terminology for working with Google Cloud Platform (GCP).
 You learn about, and compare, many of the computing and storage services available in Google Cloud Platform, including Google App Engine, Google Compute Engine, Google Kubernetes Engine, Google Cloud Storage, Google Cloud SQL, and BigQuery.
 You learn about important resource and policy management tools, such as the Google Cloud Resource Manager hierarchy and Google Cloud Identity and Access Management.
 Hands-on labs give you foundational skills for working with GCP.

-2. <a target="_blank" href="https://www.coursera.org/learn/foundations-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Foundations</a>

-   In this course you get a review of the layout and principles of Google Cloud Platform, followed by an introduction to creating and managing software containers and an introduction to the architecture of Kubernetes.
+2. <a target="_blank" href="https://www.coursera.org/learn/foundations-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Foundations</a> reviews the layout and principles of Google Cloud Platform, followed by an introduction to creating and managing software containers and an introduction to the architecture of Kubernetes.

-3. <a target="_blank" href="https://www.coursera.org/learn/deploying-workloads-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Workloads</a> by Alex Hanna
+3. <a target="_blank" href="https://www.coursera.org/learn/deploying-workloads-google-kubernetes-engine-gke">Architecting with Google Kubernetes Engine: Workloads</a> by Alex Hanna.
+Covers: GKE Cluster; Deployments;Jobs and Cronjobs; Cluster Scaling; Pod placement; Pod Autoscaling and Node Pools; Pod networking; Services, Ingress; Load balancing; Network security; Volumes, Stateful Sets; ConfigMaps; Secrets; Persistent Data;

-   In this course you learn about performing Kubernetes operations; creating and managing deployments; the tools of GKE networking; and how to give your Kubernetes workloads persistent storage.
+   To create a cluster with autoscaling:

+   <pre><strong>gcloud container clusters create <em>cluster-name</em> --num-nodes 30 \
+   --enable-autoscaling --min-nodes 15 --max-nodes 50 --zone <em>comput-zone</em> </strong></pre>

+   To scale nodes in a cluster node pool:

+   <pre><strong>gcloud container clusters resize <em>projectdemo</em> --node-pool <em>default-pool</em> --size 6</strong></pre>

+   To disable auto-scaling:

+   <pre><strong>... --no-enable-autoscaling ...</strong></pre>

 4. <a target="_blank" href="https://www.coursera.org/learn/deploying-secure-kubernetes-containers-in-production">Architecting with Google Kubernetes Engine: Production</a>